Ek Nari Do Roop

 Ek Nari Do Roop is a 1973 Bollywood crime drama film directed by Madhusudan.
 The film stars Roopesh Kumar, Nadira and Shatrughan Sinha.
-The movie has two famous songs; "Tum Samjho To Achha Hai" sung by Kishore Kumar & Asha Bhosle and "Dil Ka Soona Saaz Tarana Dhundega", sung by Mohammed Rafi.
+The movie has two famous songs; "Tum Samjho To Achha Hai" sung by Kishore Kumar and Asha Bhosle and "Dil Ka Soona Saaz Tarana Dhundega", sung by Mohammed Rafi.
 The movie is loosely based on the 1959 novel Shock Treatment by James Hadley Chase.